MSingerLab/COMETSC/docs/source/Output.rst

 values can be found in the :doc:`details<details>` section of the manual.

-**Comet outputs two folders, one with ranked marker panel lists and one with helpful visualizations for the top ranked marker panels.**
+Comet outputs two folders, one with ranked marker panel lists and one with helpful visualizations for the top ranked marker panels.
+The data folder contains all of the ranked marker panel lists (see below) ordered by the cluster of interest which is stated in the file name.
+The vis folder contains folders for each cluster (see below) as well as the TP/TN plos for each cluster (see below).
+Each sub-folder in vis contains png files of different helpful visualizations of the data.
+The metadata file and pickles folder are for future developments and are currently not utilized.

 For each cluster the following output files will be generated: